Job Opportunities

 Summary

-The Development Director is a key member of the leadership team, responsible for planning, implementing, and managing fundraising strategies to support Seattle Public Theater’s mission and programs.
-This role focuses on cultivating and stewarding relationships with individual donors, corporate sponsors, foundations, and government funders to secure financial support for all programming, community outreach, and operational needs.
-The ideal candidate is a relationship-builder, strategic thinker, and skilled communicator, with a passion for theater and its importance in our world.
-The candidate must have a proven track record in fundraising.
+The Development Associate will be a supporting role helping to plan, implement, and manage fundraising strategies in support of Seattle Public Theater’s mission and programs as a member of the Development (DEVO) team.
+This individual will attend weekly development meetings and monthly staff meetings.
+This role focuses on supporting the cultivation and stewardship of relationships with individual donors, corporate sponsors, foundations, and government funders to secure financial support for all programming, community outreach, and operational needs.
+The ideal candidate is a quick learner, strategic thinker, and skilled communicator, with passion for theater and its importance in our world.
+The candidate should have experience with fundraising and/or non-profit theater.

 Principle Duties and Responsibilities